koush/docs.scrypted.app/installation.md

 bash install-scrypted-proxmox.sh
 ```

 The Scrypted container uses low end specs by default.
-Configure the `Resources` tab to suit the server specs and workload. `Scrypted NVR` servers should assign at least 4 cores adn 16GB of memory (the more the better).
+Configure the `Resources` tab to suit the server specs and workload. `Scrypted NVR` servers should assign at least 4 cores and 16GB of memory (the more the better).
 After configuration has been completed, start the container.

 <!--@include: ./server-port.md-->